 And, some politicians found that they could get elected on name recognition alone.
 Voters sometimes vote for the most familiar names on the ballot and show little or no regard for the stance the candidates took, or didn't take, on issues.

 Organizations and individuals alike began believing that becoming a household name was the key to success.
 And, the emerging field of public relations defined its role as getting those names into as many households in as many ways and with as much frequency as it possibly could.

-Public relations practitioners focused their efforts on "making the news" or "getting ink", and they measured their success in terms of how many newspaper and magazine column-inches were devoted to the organizations they represented.
-Other common measures of success became press release placement rates, the percentage of their news releases that were "picked up" and run as news by the media, and the number of media who used each release.
-The more media who ran the stories and the longer these stories were, the more successful the public relations effort was believed to have been.
+Therefore, public relations practitioners focused their efforts on "making the news" or "getting ink".
+They measured their success in terms of how many newspaper and magazine column-inches were devoted to the organizations they represented.
+Other common measures of success became press release placement rates, the percentage of their news releases that were picked up and run as news by the media, and the number of media who used each release.
+The more media who ran their stories and the longer these stories were, the more successful the public relations effort was believed to have been.
 When the broadcast media became popular, getting and tracking broadcast air time became at least as important as getting and counting column-inches in newspapers and magazines print media, and the basic measure of success remained: "How much coverage did we get?"

 Although most textbooks proclaim that public relations has grown up and changed dramatically since P.T.
 Barnum's days, there are still many public relations practitioners -- especially those who deem themselves press agents or publicity experts -- who see their primary role as coming up with interesting and exciting stories to pique the interest of reporters and editors.
 Some, but certainly not all, of these practitioners will do whatever it takes to generate publicity and get their stories into the media including: